mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

     - what review and discussion of the proposed architecture has already happened (and with whom)
   * A competitive analysis suggesting alternatives, costs, and opportunities

-3. The chair or reviewer creates a list of questions to be discussed during the review.
+3. The reviewer creates a list of questions to be discussed during the review.
 These questions should be:
   * Open-ended
   * Made available to the the team prior to the review so they can prepare answers

-4. The chair or reviewer convenes a review meeting.
+4. The chair convenes a review meeting.
 The discussions of this meeting should be carefully minuted.
   * The meeting should have a limited attendance to avoid a sprawling unfocussed meeting, but it should include:
-    * The team making the proposal, the reviewer (and chair if used)
+    * The team making the proposal
     * Others who will provide valuable input, taking care to:
       * Select a full range of perspectives
       * Avoid “stacking the deck” with too many people that think the same way